 Giving children an understanding that, within reason, anything is possible, will encourage them to try things out, volunteer their ideas and so develop their social, cognitive and physical skills.

 Value young children’s early attempts at using language and listen carefully to what they are saying.
 At the same time, value the non-verbal language which children use to express their thoughts and needs.
 When disputes arise – over sharing toys or taking turns, say – use these as opportunities to help children develop negotiation and conflict resolution skills.
 Talk with them about individual rights and responsibilities and encourage them to begin to appreciate the rights of others.
-The more opportunities they have to practise these skills, the more confident they will become in extending their own learning as part of a team.
+The more opportunities they have to practice these skills, the more confident they will become in extending their own learning as part of a team.

 Working with three- to five-year-olds